 2) How an engaged workforce yields $21.8M for Brand-A.

-Taking a look at our first calculator, powered by 15Five, we see how an engaged workforce can positively impact metrics like productivity rates, can reduce absenteeism or unearned PTO, and help to reduce annual voluntary turnover rates by plugging in unique workforce data.
+Taking a look at our first calculator, powered by 15Five, we see how an engaged workforce can positively impact metrics like productivity rates, can reduce absenteeism or unearned PTO, and help to reduce annual voluntary employee turnover rates by plugging in unique workforce data.
 Download the Engagement ROI Calculator online here to run your own numbers.

 Brand-A is a growing company with 500 full-time employees, generating on average $100M in annual revenue.
 Their average employee salary is $65,000.
 Plugging in these numbers, we see how engaged employees can help increase production and reduce the costs to replace employees who might otherwise leave Brand-A throughout the year.
 In total, a more engaged workforce has the potential to yield Brand-A a $21.8M economic impact annually, through a mix of increased revenue and reduced operational expenses.